hermeznetwork/price-updater-service/README.md

 ## Usage

-The system has designed to running through commands listed above
+The system has been designed to run through the commands listed above

 ### Configuration

-You can setup the configuration to system on environment variables or an .env file
+You can set up the configuration of the system by env file

 - HTTP_HOST:
     Host to server